bnorum/bnorum.github.io/README.md

    git clone https://github.com/bnorum/bnorum.github.io.git
    cd bnorum.github.io
    ```
-
+

 2. **Open `index.html` in your browser**:
    You can double-click the `index.html` file or use a live server extension in your code editor for a better development experience.

 ## 🌐 Live Site

-Visit the live website at: [https://bnorum.github.io](https://bnorum.githubio)
+Visit the live website at: [https://bnorum.github.io](https://bnorum.githubio)

 ## 📄 License

-This project is licensed under the [MIT License](LICENSE.md).
-Feel free to use and modify the code as per the license terms.
+This project is licensed under the [MIT License](LICENSE.md).
+Feel free to use and modify the code as per the license terms.

 ## 🙌 Acknowledgments

-- **[Slick Carousel](https://github.com/kenwheeler/slick)**: For the responsive and customizable carousel functionlity.
+- **[Slick Carousel](https://github.com/kenwheeler/slick)**: For the responsive and customizable carousel functionlity.
 ---

-Feel free to explore, fork, and contribute to this project.
-If you have any suggestions or improvements, don't hesitate to open an issue or submit a pull request.
+Feel free to explore, fork, and contribute to this project.
+If you have any suggestions or improvements, don't hesitate to open an issue or submit a pull request.

 ---